-Actions undertaken by the PKO Bank Polski SA Group in 2012 allowed generating the net profit amounting to PLN 3 748.6 million.
-The profitability of the PKO Bank Polski SA Group shaped up on high level - as at the end of 2012, the ROE ratio amounted to 15.9%.
-An increase of debt securities in issue (+32.2% y/y) related to the issue of bonds and the high level of equity of the PKO Bank Polski SA Group covered the increasing capital needs, arising from the growth of the loan activity, and enabled the further stable growth of business activities.
-As at the end of 2012, the capital adequacy ratio amounted to 13.07%, while its minimum level, determined by the Banking Act, amounted to 8%.
+Actions undertaken by PKO Bank Polski SA in 2012 allowed generating net profit amounting to PLN 3 592.6 million.
+The profitability of PKO Bank Polski SA shaped up on high level - as at the end of 2012, the ROE ratio amounted to 15.2%.
+An increase in amounts due to customers and the high level of equity of PKO Bank Polski SA covered the increasing capital needs, arising from the growth of the loan activity, and enabled the further stable growth of business activities.
+As at the end of 2012, the capital adequacy ratio amounted to 12.93%, while its minimum level, determined by the Banking Act, amounted to 8%.